 - Development.
 Continuous learning and innovation.
 Lifelong learning and application to real-world scenarios.
 Running the experiment, failing fast, and always seeking to improve.

-These adaptive leadership qualities, while not directly related to Heifetz’s adaptive leadership behaviors, do serve the model by describing some key elements of what makes an adaptive leader effective and well-prepared to help others navigate change and thrive.
+These adaptive leadership qualities, while not directly related to Heifetz’s adaptive leadership behaviors, do serve the model by describing some key elements of what makes an adaptive leader effective and well-prepared to help others navigate organizational change and thrive.

-Examples of Adaptive Leadership
+Examples of Adaptive Leadership in Practice

 As mentioned in the intro, mergers and acquisitions (M&A) are significant change events impacting every aspect of the organization and the experience of being an employee in said organization.